La Pine High School

 Students will be able to request changes in their schedule two weeks prior to the start of each new term using the online request process.
 No drop in schedule requests will be allowed.
 No schedule requests will be made for the first three days of each new term.

 There is sometimes limited space in the online classroom.
 Preference is given to seniors, then juniors.
 If room is available, sophomores will be considered.
 Students can always take classes on their own time.
+Please contact your counselor to sign up for online classes.

 Applied, Performing, and Visual Arts